nuxeo/nuxeo-platform-ocr/README.md

 This addon need the Olena command line utility to analyse digital document available in common picture formats (e.g. png, tif, gif, jpeg, ...).

-Olena's development and support for document analysis was funded as part of the Scribo (http://scribo.ws) R&D project.
-This work is still under progress (as of january 2011) and hence require some manual non trivial build setup.
+Olena's development and support for document analysis as well as the integration in Nuxeo through this addon was funded as part of the Scribo (http://scribo.ws) R&D project.

-*Edit*: the Olena 2.0 release is out with the scribo extensions included.
-The build instruction need to be updated to use this stable release instead of the development version:
+Olena 2.0 and Tesseract 3 are still not yet packaged by default in most Linux distributions hence some manual build steps are required.

   <http://www.lrde.epita.fr/cgi-bin/twiki/view/Olena/Olena200>